• Skip to primary navigation

 Quantum computer plus a classical supercomputer

 In a hybrid quantum computer, the quantum device will act as a quantum co-processor, or accelerator, that works with a classical supercomputer.
-The algorithms that run on a hybrid quantum computer will need to be more robust relative to the decoherence of the qubits, and therefore reduce the need for quantum error correction.
+The algorithms that run on a hybrid quantum computer will need to be more robust relative to the decoherence of the qubits, reducing the need for quantum error correction.
 The figure below illustrates a possible hybrid architecture that includes a classical supercomputer and quantum processors in the cloud.

 The computation in the figure above consists of the following steps: